onassar/TurtlePHP-TemplatePlugin/README.md

 initiate the `Template` plugin (as can be seen through the `Plugin` namespace).

 Everything else is done automatically.
-If you want any other custom-tags to be programtically replaced, check out the PHP-Template library, and remember to add that tag through the `Template::addTag` method.
+If you want any other custom-tags to be programatically replaced, check out the PHP-Template library, and remember to add that tag through the `Template::addTag` method.

 ### Sample Templating Performance Header
 The following header will be sent along with the response by the framework: